 Are you planning on traveling in Italy during your pregnancy and suffering from varicose veins?
 This common side effect of pregnancy hormones is uncomfortable during summer months, when it’s too hot to cover up, but there are some preventative measures you can take to decrease vein swelling and increase blood circulation.

-If you have any specific concerns or suffer from any ailments during your time in Rome, be sure to contact Doctors in Italy who can visit you for a House Call, arrange a Same-Day Appointment for you in our clinic or advise on Hospital Assistance if the matter is urgent.
+If you are traveling in Italy while pregnant and have any specific concerns or suffer from any ailments during your time in Rome, be sure to contact Doctors in Italy who can visit you for a House Call, arrange a Same-Day Appointment for you in our clinic or advise on Hospital Assistance if the matter is urgent.

 During pregnancy, female hormones (estrogen and progesterone) contribute to the onset or worsening of varicose veins problems.
 Women are at a higher risk of vein diseases during their period, while on contraceptive pill, but also and in particular during pregnancy.

 50% of pregnant women have ankle edema and 20 to 30% of pregnant women are affected by varicose veins.

 After delivery, the hormones are usually brought back to normal and most effects of the prolonged exposure to elevated hormones subside with a complete “restitutio ad integrum” (complete resolution).